 Calle Florida and Plaza San Martín

 Calle Florida, one of Buenos Aires’ most iconic shopping streets, is a bustling pedestrian thoroughfare crowded with both Porteños and tourists.
 Its streets are lined with shops selling everything from leather goods to souvenirs, and it’s a great spot to get a feel for the city’s energy.
 You’ll also encounter locals shouting “cambio” as they offer to exchange foreign currency—a hallmark of Argentina’s complicated financial history.
 Argentina has not fully recovered from its past economic crises, including threats of defaults, and the official exchange rate often differs widely from what is offered on the street, creating a lively grey market for currency exchange.
-Tourists, wary of hefty bank charges (sometimes as much as 10% for ATM withdrawals), often find themselves negotiating with these street vendors, a practice tolerated by the authorities.
+Tourists, wary of hefty bank charges, often find themselves negotiating with these street vendors, a practice tolerated by the authorities.

 At the end of Calle Florida lies Plaza San Martín, a peaceful and verdant space filled with history.
 The plaza is home to an impressive statue of General José de San Martín, one of Argentina’s most revered founding fathers, who led the country’s struggle for independence.
 Nearby, the Falklands War Memorial stands as a poignant reminder of the 625 Argentinian soldiers and conscripts who died in the 1982 conflict.
 The marble memorial, which includes a map of the Falkland Islands set against flowing water, evokes the image of tears.
 The solemn atmosphere is heightened by the two soldiers who stand guard over the monument, maintaining the dignity of this tragic chapter in Argentina’s history.